hyomuk-kim/hyomuk-kim.github.io/_portfolio/project5_speech_synthesis.md

   Due to various ongoing tasks, I couldn't delve deeply into this issue, but I've come to believe that achieving a generalized model for complex inference problems, akin to the recently acclaimed foundation models, likely necessitates a vast amount of high-quality data on the order of billions.
 Of course, it may not need up to a billion units for speech synthesis problems.
 Nevertheless, given the opportunity, <u>I would like to explore whether it's possible to obtain such a model for various tasks within the same domain, even though they possess distinct characteristics.</u>

-* The synergy between classical domain knowledge and deep learning models:
+- **Synergy between Classical Domain Knowledge and Deep Learning Models**
   While developing deep learning models, one thing we discussed a lot with our team members was that _"ultimately, knowledge of the domain you want to apply AI technology to is key."_

   LPCNet, as described above, demonstrates <u>how it efficiently incorporates Linear Prediction Coding (LPC)</u>, a technique traditionally used in speech processing to model the frequency characteristics of speech signals, <u>into a deep learning model.</u> Because it offers a good balance between quality and efficiency, making it more suitable for real-time scenarios where low latency is crucial.